jc-prg/remote/server/interfaces/kodi/README.md

 ## Usage of API Commands

-* use commands defined here such as the following examples:
+* use commands from the KODI API such as the following examples:
   * Addons.ExecuteAddon({'addonid': 'plugin.video.mediathekview'})
+  * Addons.GetAddons()
   * Input.ShowOSD()
   * GUI.ShowNotification(title='Hello World', message='Hello World!!!')
   * ...

 ## Additional jc://remote/ API Commands

-In addition to the KODI specific API commands you can use the following jc://remote/ API commands.
+In addition to the KODI API commands you can use the following jc://remote/ API commands.
 Those commands doesn't cover all parameters and possibilities of the KODI API but are intended to make the access to important commands a bit easier.